- Fan Zone

 - Assistant Coach

-Under Burrell’s leadership, Binghamton has posted the 2011 America East Co-Player of the Year, the 2010 & 2013 America East Rookie of the Year as well as three NFCA All-Region selections.
-The Bearcats have had a total of 17 all-conference selections and nine all-rookie picks during that span.
+Under Burrell’s leadership, Binghamton has posted the America East Player of the Year twice (2011 and 2014), the America East Rookie of the Year twice (2010 and 2013) as well as four NFCA All-Region selections.
+In addition, the Bearcats have had a total of 20 all-conference selections and 12 all-rookie picks during that span.
+Burrell also was a part of the America East Coaching Staff of the Year in 2013.

-In the classroom, Binghamton has been even more impressive.
+In the classroom, Binghamton has been just as impressive.
 In 2010, the Bearcats recorded a 3.45 overall team GPA, which ranked first in the America East Conference and eighth in the nation among NCAA Division I programs.
-The following year, the squad again ranked first in the America East Conference with a 3.36 team GPA.
-In addition, 17 of the 19 players were named to the America East Academic Honor Roll.
+The following year, the squad also ranked first in the America East Conference with a 3.36 team GPA.

-Individually, Binghamton has posted 24 NFCA Scholar Athlete selections as well as 10 America East Academic Squad selections the past three years.
-One player has also been named to the COSIDA All-District Team.
+Individually, Binghamton has posted 31 NFCA Scholar Athlete selections as well as 15 America East Academic Squad selections the past five years.
+One player was also named to the 2011 COSIDA All-District Team and another was named the 2013 America East Softball Scholar-Athlete of the Year in 2013.

 During her tenure, Burrell also helped lay claim to a number of first-ever milestones for the Yellowjacket program, including the first-ever national ranking, first-ever NCAA Tournament appearance and also coached the program’s first-ever All-American.
 Burrell and her assistant coach Margaret Yerdon (a 2002 Binghamton graduate) earned the Liberty League Coaching Staff of the Year honors in 2007 and 2009.